 Repeat damage to the inside wall of an artery causes blood clots.
 These can decrease blood flow or completely close off the artery.

 A clot could also break into clumps and block off smaller arteries.

 A heart attack occurs when heart tissue supplied by the artery receives no oxygen.

 Long-term atherosclerosis can also cause arteries to weaken or bulge.
 This can cause an aneurysm.

 Symptoms of Atherosclerosis

-- Coronary arteries of the heart may cause symptoms of heart disease, such as chest pain.
+- Coronary arteries of the heart may cause symptoms of heart disease.
+This includes chest pain.

-- Arteries to the brain may cause symptoms of a stroke such as weakness, vision problems, speech problems or headache.
+- Arteries to the brain may cause symptoms of a stroke.
+These include weakness, vision problems, speech problems, or headaches.